weshowe/LLMS_talk_to_each_other/README.md

 3. Update chromedriver_executable_path variable in top of main.py to the location of the extracted chromedriver on your system (see code comment for example)
 4. (optional): At the top of main.py, change topic to what you want the initial topic prompt to be (ie: "Let's talk about trains."), and alter deadlock avoidance prompt to what you would like (see below for explanation)
 5. Run main.py with the desired arguments.
 Make sure the names of the chatbots are exactly as they appear on each website.
 6. Open the chat for the first chatbot in one tab, then open the chat for the second chatbot in the second tab.
+Note: a "custom" agent will not require its own tab, and if you use 2 custom agents no browser will be opened.
 7. Press Enter in the command prompt.
 The program will run and the agents will keep talking until the program throws an exception it can't recover from or you manually stop it (ie: with Ctrl-C).

 ## Usage